franklang/puissance4/readme.md

 From the container shell:
 ```
-// Only execute once, at project init, or whenever a new dependency is added to the package.json file:
+// Run once at project init, or whenever a new dependency is added to the package.json file (remove 'node_modules' folder prior execution):
 yarn install

 // Compile front-end assets and start server: